Get insider access

 AW2723DF 27" 1440p 280Hz FreeSync

 Our unit was manufactured in July 2022 and you can see the label here.
+We tested it with firmware M3B104.

 Compared To Other Monitors

-Also see our recommendations for the best 1440p gaming monitors, the best 240Hz gaming monitors, and the best 27-inch gaming monitors.
+Make sure to also check out our recommendations for the best 1440p gaming monitors, the best 240Hz gaming monitors, and the best 27-inch gaming monitors.

 Dell Alienware AW2724DM

 The Dell Alienware AW2723DF is a higher-end monitor than the Dell Alienware AW2724DM.
 The main difference is that the AW2723DF has a much higher 280Hz refresh rate compared to 180Hz on the AW2724DM.
-The AW2723DF also has some extra features like two more USB ports and an audio output, which the AW2724DM doesn't have.
+The AW2723DF also has some extra features, like two more USB ports and an audio output, which the AW2724DM doesn't have.
 Besides that, the AW2723DF is slightly better for browsing the web or general office work as it has better text clarity.

 Gigabyte M27Q X

-The Gigabyte M27Q X and the Dell Alienware AW2723DF are both excellent gaming monitors.
+The Gigabyte M27Q X and the Dell Alienware AW2723DF are both decent gaming monitors.
 While they each have a 1440p resolution and 240Hz native refresh rate, the Dell has an overclock feature up to 280Hz.
 Although the Gigabyte has a quicker response time at its max refresh rate, the Dell is better with lower frame rate signals, which is good if you can't consistently hit its max refresh rate.
 The Gigabyte also has a few extra features that make it slightly more versatile for other uses, like a USB-C input and a KVM switch, and it also has much better reflection handling.

 LG 27GR95QE-B